Breed review: Old English Sheepdog puppies and dogs

 The length of the fur means matting is common, particularly near the footpads.
 It’s important to remove matted dog hair as soon as possible so that skin problems do not develop.

-Old English Sheepdog owners will need to invest in a variety of brushes or be willing to visit a professional groomer on a regular basis, though this can prove expensive.
+Old English Sheepdog owners will need to invest in a variety of brushes.
+You could also consider visiting a professional groomer on a regular basis, though this can prove expensive.

 The dogs tend to drool a lot, meaning fur around the mouth becomes yellowish.
 Regular washing after meals will help prevent this.